amgarton47/CS62data-structures/SearchEngine_Assignment/project/README.md

 ## One path to implementation

 There are many ways to go about coding this all up.
-As always, I strongly, strongly suggest an incremental approach, where you work on a single method and then test to make sure it works.
+As always, we strongly, strongly suggest an incremental approach, where you work on a single method and then test to make sure it works.
 If you try and code all of it up and then debug that way, you will have a very, very hard time tracking down all your issues.

 Here's one way to go:

 * Write your "node" class and test the basic functionality.

 * Write the `addDoc`, `size` and `getIDs` methods.
 Test these methods!
-I've provided you with some tests in the `PostingsListTest`.
+We've provided you with some tests in the `PostingsListTest`.
 The first four of these tests should pass.
 You should also consider writing a few other tests of your own since these tests may not consider all corner cases.

 * Write the `andMerge` method and test with the associated tests (and your own tests).

 * Write the `orMerge` method and test with the associated tests (and your own tests).
 The `orMerge` should feel fairly similar to the `andMerge` except you have to do a bit more work.

 * Implement the `Index` class methods.
 Make sure that you understand exactly how you're going to be representing/storing the inverted index and what methods are available for the `ArrayList` class.
 A few minutes of research and thinking about this class can save you *a lot* of headache.
-I haven't provided any test cases, but I'd encourage you to write a couple of your own.
+We haven't provided any test cases, but we'd encourage you to write a couple of your own.

 * If everything is working properly, you should now be able to run the `SearchEngine` code.
 First try out the simple example.
 Test a bunch of different cases to make sure it works correctly and that you don't get any errors.
 If that works, move on to the bigger file and try it out.